pingidentity/terraform-provider-pingdirectory/docs/resources/default_cipher_stream_provider.md

 ### Optional

 - `aws_access_key_id` (String) The access key ID that will be used if this cipher stream provider will authenticate to the Amazon Key Management Service using an access key rather than an IAM role associated with an EC2 instance.
-- `aws_external_server` (String) When the `type` attribute is set to `amazon-key-management-service`: The external server with information to use when interacting with the Amazon Key Management Service.
-When the `type` attribute is set to `amazon-secrets-manager`: The external server with information to use when interacting with the AWS Secrets Manager.
+- `aws_external_server` (String) When the `type` attribute is set to:
+  - `amazon-key-management-service`: The external server with information to use when interacting with the Amazon Key Management Service.
+  - `amazon-secrets-manager`: The external server with information to use when interacting with the AWS Secrets Manager.
 - `aws_region_name` (String) The name of the Amazon Web Services region that holds the encryption key.
 This is optional, and if it is not provided, then the server will attempt to determine the region from the key ARN.
 - `aws_secret_access_key` (String, Sensitive) The secret access key that will be used if this cipher stream provider will authenticate to the Amazon Key Management Service using an access key rather than an IAM role associated with an EC2 instance.
 - `azure_authentication_method` (String) The mechanism used to authenticate to the Azure service.